NFA42/Portfolio/Elk-Stack-Project/README.md

 These Beats allow us to collect the following information from each machine:

 In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-- Filebeat monitors or logs specified files, collects log events and forwards them to Elk Stack.
+- Filebeat helps generate and organize log files to send to Logstash and Elasticsearch, including day and time stamps for any changes to the logs.
+Filebeat monitors and logs specified files, collects log events and forwards them to Elk Stack.
 Filebeat can also be used to parse and visualize data.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: